typedb/homebrew-tap/README.md

 ## Installing Workbase

-Workbase is available via Brew Cask, and can be installed with the following command:
+Grakn Workbase is available via Brew Cask, and can be installed with the following command:
 ```
 $ brew cask install grakn-workbase
 ```